-''' CREATE USER 'username'@'localhost' IDENTIFIED BY 'password';

-CREATE DATABASE IF NOT EXISTS nextcloud CHARACTER SET utf8mb4 COLLATE utf8mb4_general quit;
+''' CREATE USER 'username'@'localhost' IDENTIFIED BY 'password'; CREATE DATABASE IF NOT EXISTS nextcloud CHARACTER SET utf8mb4 COLLATE utf8mb4_general

+oci;

 GRANT ALL PRIVILEGES on nextcloud. to 'username'@'localhost';

-FLUSH privileges; '''
+FLUSH privileges;

+'''

+'''

+quit;

+'''

 An Nextcloud instance configured with MySQL would contain the hostname on which the database is running, a valid username and password to access it, and the name of the database.
-The config/config.php as created by the Installation wizard would therefore contain entries like this:
+The configonfig.php as created by the Installation wizard would therefore contain entries like this: